alexandremendoncaalvaro/face-access/README.md

 python main.py
 ```

+## Config file:
+You can change a lot of configurations using config.py file

 ## CLI commands:
 If everything is right, a new window with the webcam streaming and face recognition will start.
 In the terminal you should see somethong like: